“ I'm too lazy to exercise”, “I want to sleep more”, “I'll do it tomorrow”… Thoughts like these are a danger to your healthy habits.

 Consuming fruits, vegetables, grains, vegetable and animal proteins, and healthy fats high in omega-3 will give you the essential nutrients for your body to function normally.

-Pay close attention to portions and maintain an energy balance that fits your needs.
+Pay close attention to portions and maintain an energy balance that suits your needs.

 - Practice mindful eating